-The assessment forms for use by Centres should not allow for a deduction in section 23 for the trivial nature of any project.
-Centres should not make any deduction in this section.
+Centres should not make any deduction for what appears to be a trivial solution.
 One of the Moderator's roles is to make such a deduction.
-Therefore if the Centre think that a deduction should be made in this section then that particular project must be included in the sample.
+Therefore if the Centre thinks that a deduction should be made in this section then that particular project must be included in the sample.
 Centres should note that the project work should contain an individual mark sheet for every candidate and one or more summary mark sheets, depending on the size of entry.
-It is recommended that the Centre retain a copy of the summary marksheet(s).
+It is recommended that the Centre retains a copy of the summary marksheet(s).
 In addition the MS1 mark sheet should be sent to Cambridge International Examinations by separate means.
 It was pleasing to note that the vast majority of the coursework was received by the due date.
 It causes some considerable problems in the moderation process where Centres fail to meet this deadline.
 Although the syllabus states that disks should not be sent with the projects, it is advisable for Centres to make back up copies of the documentation and retain such copies until after the results query deadlines.
 Although disks or CDs should not be submitted with the coursework, the Moderators reserve the right to send for the electronic version.
 Centres should note that on occasions coursework may be retained for archive purposes.